 Winterthur is Blessed with Fine Museums

-The primary painters who formed Les Nabis include Félix Vallotton, Edouard Vuillard and Pierre Bonnard (see images above).
+The primary painters who formed Les Nabis included Félix Vallotton, Édouard Vuillard and Pierre Bonnard (see images above).
 The Kunst Museum Winterthur possesses Paysage de Montagne from 1912 by Bonnard (below), in addition to the portrait of postman Joseph Roulin and the painting of wheat fields entitled Soir d’été, both from 1888, by Vincent van Gogh (bottom).

-EDITOR’S NOTE: Before leaving the City of Winterthur we urge you to visit Am Römerholz, the old house where Oskar Reinhart resided, which is now a museum housing the finest collection of Old Master and French Impressionist paintings in Switzerland.
+Before leaving the City of Winterthur we urge you to visit Am Römerholz, the old house (above) where Oskar Reinhart resided, which is now a museum housing the finest collection of Old Master and French Impressionist paintings in Switzerland.

-To gain a more encyclopedic view of the art movements that led to Expressionism, we recommend a visit to the Kunsthaus Zurich which opened in 1910 and will double its space before 2022 by adding a new building designed by David Chipperfield this autumn.
+To gain a more encyclopedic view of the art movements that led to Expressionism, we recommend a visit to the Kunsthaus Zurich which opened in 1910 and double its gallery space in 2022 by adding a new building designed by David Chipperfield.

 The collection at the Kunsthaus Zurich offers a first-rate introduction to Romanticism with stunning landscapes by the Norwegian master Johan Christian Dahl (above) and the Parisian Jean-Baptiste-Camille Corot (below left), in addition to Amor und Psyche (1810) by Johann Heinrich Füssli (below right).